Philmasteryeah/joinfaces-boot-jetty-cdi/README.md

 # TODOs
 - Git WIKI with tutorials
 - kill all xml files
+- Docker with alpine
 - archetype for generic standard web application
 	- login, user, lists
 - more code examples for complete workflows
+- more work on the wiki
+- backported to http1 because of java8 on freebsd

 # HTTP2
 - connect to https://localhost:9090/